 Why focus on local circular economies?

 Localizing systems has both clear and less conspicuous connections to the circular economy.
 The most obvious connections are related to efficiency and logistics.
 The farther materials need to travel, more energy is needed and it’s less likely relatively small amounts of materials will be shared between businesses or processes.
-Local circular systems, such as the community of businesses co-located with Plant Chicago at The Plant, facilitates small business to business waste synergies (such as brewery waste to mushrooms, or carbon dioxide to growing).
+Local circular systems facilitate business to business waste synergies, especially for small businesses.

-It probably comes as no surprise that the leaders in the circular economy movement are mostly in Europe.
-There are currently robust efforts to engage many of the largest businesses in the emerging circular economy, as well as policy efforts in the European Union and select cities.
-Working with large businesses is important and necessary if we are going to move toward circularity, however, if we just focus on efforts at the macro scale it is easy to focus on resources and overlook the people and ecosystems that are making the economy possible!
+There are currently robust efforts to engage many of the largest businesses in the emerging circular economy, especially those that have an outsized impact on resource consumption and plastic waste.
+Working with large businesses is absolutely important and necessary if we are going to move toward circularity, however, if we just focus on efforts at the macro scale it is easy to focus on resources and overlook the people and ecosystems that are making the economy possible!

 What gets left out when we focus on the macro level are the role of small businesses, ecosystems, and even equity.
-Our location both in The Plant and the Back of the Yards neighborhood of Chicago bring these issues to the forefront.
+Plant Chicago’s history of co-location with small businesses on the southwest side of Chicago bring these issues to the forefront.
 What benefits can a circular economy bring to small businesses and what role can they play in the transition?
-Will a circular economy bring benefits to neighborhoods like Back of the Yards, or will it result in further economic disparity?
+Will a circular economy bring benefits to low income neighborhoods, or will it result in further economic disparity?
 Can a circular economy support diversity in an ecosystem?